benjamin-recht/benjamin-recht.github.io/_posts/2020-07-14-there-are-none.md

 	u_t = -K\hat{x}_t\,.
 $$

 Here, $K$ is gain matrix that would be used to solve the LQR problem with data $(A,B,Q,R)$.
 That is, LQG performs optimal filtering to compute the best state estimate, and then computes a feedback policy as if this estimate was a noiseless measurement of the state.
-That this turns out to be optimal is really quite amazing as it decouples the process of designing an optimal filter from designing an optimal controller.
+That this turns out to be optimal is one of the more amazing results in control theory.
+It decouples the process of designing an optimal filter from designing an optimal controller, enabling simplicity and modularity in control design.
 This decoupling where we treat the output of our state estimator as the true state is an example of _certainty equivalence_, the umbrella term for using point estimates of stochastic quantities as if they were the correct value.
-Though certainty equivalent control may be suboptimal in general, it remains ubiquitous as it enables simplicity and modularity in control design.
+Though certainty equivalent control may be suboptimal in general, it remains ubiquitous for all of the benefits it brings as a design paradigm.
+Unfortunately, not only is this decoupled design of filters and controllers often suboptimal, it has many hidden fragilities.
 LQG highlights a particular scenario where certainty equivalent control leads to misplaced optimism about robustness.

 We saw in the previous post that LQR had this amazing robustness property: even if you optimize with the wrong model, you'll still probably be OK.
 Is the same true about LQG?
 What are the guaranteed stability margins for LQG regulators?
 The answer was succinctly summed up in the [abstract of a 1978 paper by John Doyle](https://ieeexplore.ieee.org/document/1101812): "There are none."

 {: .center}
 ![There Are None](/assets/there_are_none.png){:width="400px"}

 What goes wrong?
-It turns out that Doyle came up with a simple counterexample, that I'm going to simplify even further for the purpose of discussion.
+Doyle came up with a simple counterexample, that I'm going to simplify even further for the purpose of contextualizing in our modern discussion.
 Before presenting the example, let's first dive into _why_ LQG is likely less robust than LQR.
 Let's assume that the true dynamics obeys the ODE:

 $$
 	\dot{x}_t = Ax_t + B_\star u_t + w_t \,,